 This is possible as until a hurricane hits the islands of the eastern Caribbean they never change direction more than 5 degrees in24 hours.

 Re Read the section Trackng Hurricanes and you will see that you will have no problem being well clear of any hurricane before it reach the islands of rhe eastern Caribbean.

 Check your location and make plans to be at least 120 miles south of the south edge of the cone you have plotted.
 Do not even think of finding a hurricane hole and trying to secure in the so called hurricane holes.
 Read my section in this webb site Hurricane Holes

 In all my guides you will see a section “Reflections on Hugo” were I state that the islands have become so crowded that there is no such thing as a hurricane hole as they are all too crowded.
 That statement was written 28 years ago.
 The Caribbean has become much more crowded as each year passes.

 You must plan to be south of the hurricane as although a hurricane approaching the Caribbean never changes direction more than 5 degrees in 24 hours, once they hit the islands they can do anything.

-There have been a few hurricanes that have hit the Grenadines, then made a right angle turn, headed north passing over all the islands north to Barbuda before heading off across the Atlantic If you r plotting show that the south coast of Grenada will be 120 miles south of the southern edge of the danger cone, do not head for Grenada.
+There have been a two hurricanes since 1851 that have hit the Grenadines, then made a right angle turn, headed north passing over all the islands north to Barbuda before heading off across the Atlantic If you r plotting show that the south coast of Grenada will be 120 miles south of the southern edge of the danger cone, do not head for Grenada.
 In Grenada the harbors will be so crowded with boats that even if it only blows 40 kts boats will be dragging, fouling and damaging other boats.